-This post contains affiliate links which may earn us a commission.
+This post contains affiliate links which may earn Eco Mom Diaries a commission.

 My primary care doctor referred me to an ENT specialist (ear nose and throat) and when the ENT doc examined me, he noticed a couple more things besides a crooked septum that needed to be taken care of.

-Latera implants are polymers and get injected on each side of your nose and keep your nose stabilized when you breathe in—allowing you to get a full breath of air.
+Latera implants are polymers and get injected on each side of your nose to keep your nose stabilized when you breathe in—allowing you to get a full breath of air.
 And the cool thing about these implants is that after a year, they get absorbed by your body and create scar tissue that acts on behalf of the implant.